 The amount of information that you add to a song in Capo is up to you.
 For some, it may be important to ensure that all the chords are correct down to the voicing they wish to play.
 For others, they may prefer to disable the chord display altogether and focus only on listening and placing markers at key locations in the song.

-To change how chords are displayed, tap the button at the top-right of the In-Song View as shown above to reveal the Notation Settings:
+To change how chords and tablature are displayed, click the button at the left of the Song View Selector as shown above to reveal the Notation Settings:

 Here you can choose to hide the chords completely, show just the Chord Names, display guitar Chord Boxes, or use Simple Piano keyboard diagrams.